hoffmanc/linked_in_archive_to_resume/README.md

 Description
 -----------

-I dislike maintaining my resume, after goin through the trouble of maintaining my LinkedIn profile.
+I dislike maintaining my resume, after going through the trouble of maintaining my LinkedIn profile.
 So, why not kill two birds with one stone?
 So, I wrote this bit of code as an attempt to accomplish this goal.